kazushisan/gadgetlunatic/README.md

 yarn start
 ```

 Webpack is used to bundle and handle assets under `/src`.
-To reduce disk writes, Webpack will not write write the bundled files during development.
+To reduce disk writes, Webpack will not write write the bundled files to local storage during development.
 Instead, `webpack-dev-server` will start on `http://localhost:1314` and host the bundled files from memory.

 Hugo will run a server on `http://localhost:1313` and reference the Javascript / SCSS files hosted on `http://localhost:1314`.